Edwin T. Layton: Later life and death

 Layton retired in 1959.
 He went to work for the Northrop Corporation as director of Far East operations in Tokyo, Japan, 1959 to 1963.
 He retired from Northrop in 1964 and moved to Carmel, California.
 Not until the 1980s were many of the documents about Pearl Harbor and Midway declassified.
 His book, And I Was There: Pearl Harbor and Midway — Breaking the Secrets, was written with co-authors Roger Pineau and John Costello and was published in 1985, the year after Layton died.
 As appears in the books' acknowledgments, his third wife, Miriam (1908–2008), assisted the publication of the book by not only encouraging the admiral to bring his story to print, but also by giving his collaborators access to his research notes and papers after his death.

 In film and fiction

-Layton's deeds inspired the character of "Matthew Garth" in the 1976 movie Midway; Garth's vital role in translating raw decrypted radio intercepts into meaningful intelligence clearly reflects Layton's contribution.
+Layton's deeds inspired the character of "Matthew Garth", played by Charlton Heston in the 1976 movie Midway; Garth's vital role in translating raw decrypted radio intercepts into meaningful intelligence clearly reflects Layton's contribution.
 In the film Midway, Layton was played by Patrick Wilson.